 Music Makers sells the tools needed to

-regulate Loveland levers at a very reasonable price, along with an info
+regulate Loveland levers at a very reasonable price at:

 A very well-regarded handbook of lever harp maintenance that has stood the test of time is David Kolacny's "Trouble Shooting Your Lever Harp".
 You can find it at: http://www.kolacnymusic.com/manage.numo?pid=914&module=shopping_cart&component=catalog.